 MP4 = Video Container

 MP4 is a video container format.
 This means it’s a file format that houses the video, audio, closed captioning, and metadata that makes up an actual video.
 You can always tell what video container a given video file is by the extension at the end of the file.
 Popular video containers include MOV, AVI, FLV, and MP4.
-There’s a full list of .
+There’s a full list of video containers on Wikipedia.
 In fact, if you’re on a mac you can just go in and change the file extension from MOV to MP4 and the video file will work perfectly.
 It’s pretty crazy.

 Note: An MP4 file is not more compressed than an MOV file, it all has to do with the compressed video inside the container, not the container itself.
 MP4 just happens to support codecs that tend to be more compressed than some of the professional-level codecs supported by MOV.